sampsyo/wax2017/src/index.md

 ---
 title: Home
-longtitle: "The 2017 Workshop on Approximate Computing Across the Stack"
 layout: layout.html
 order: 0
 ---
+# The 2017 Workshop on Approximate Computing Across the Stack

 <img src="waxlogo500.jpg" style="max-width: 120px;" class="illus">

 Welcome to the 2017 Workshop on Approximate Computing Across the Stack (WAX)!
 WAX is a venue for research focusing on computing with unreliability and inexactness.